LETTER OF SOLIDARITY WITH MASUMA KHAN

 Dear members of the Dalhousie University community,

-As we prepare to welcome students, faculty, and staff back to our campuses for a start of another academic year, it is important that we reaffirm our collective and unwavering commitment to diversity, equity, and inclusion.
+As we progress through the year, it is important that we reaffirm our collective and unwavering commitment to diversity, equity, and inclusion.
 These are among the Dalhousie Association of Graduate Students core values.
-They are corner stones of outstanding scholarship, teaching, and learning which can thrive only by embracing the broadest range of people, and encouraging the free expression of diverse perspectives in an atmosphere of mutual respect.
+They are cornerstones of outstanding scholarship, teaching, and learning which can thrive only by embracing the broadest range of people, and encouraging the free expression of diverse perspectives in an atmosphere of mutual respect.
 Bigotry, hate, intolerance, and violence have no place in our campuses.